ax-llm/ax/README.md

 ## Our focus on agents

 We've renamed from "llmclient" to "ax" to highlight our focus on powering agentic workflows.
 We agree with many experts like "Andrew Ng" that agentic workflows are the key to unlocking the true power of large language models and what can be achieved with in-context learning.
-Also we are big fans of the Stanford DSPy paper and this library is the result of all of this coming together to build a powerful framework for you to build with.
+Also, we are big fans of the Stanford DSPy paper, and this library is the result of all of this coming together to build a powerful framework for you to build with.

 ![image](https://github.com/ax-llm/ax/assets/832235/801b8110-4cba-4c50-8ec7-4d5859121fe5)